mozilla-services/autograph/signer/contentsignature/README.md

 ## Signature requests

-This signer support both the [/sign/data]{.title-ref} and [/sign/hash]{.title-ref} endpoints.
-When signing data, the base64 of the data being signed must be passed in the [input]{.title-ref} field of the JSON signing request.
-When signing hashes, the [input]{.title-ref} field must contain the base64 of the hash being signed.
+This signer support both the `/sign/data` and `/sign/hash` endpoints.
+When signing data, the base64 of the data being signed must be passed in the `input` field of the JSON signing request.
+When signing hashes, the `input` field must contain the base64 of the hash being signed.

 ``` json